CameronShum/spotify-playlist-search/README.md

 <ListRow setNomination={handleNominate}>
 ```
-In this example, setNominations will change everytime the prevNominations state is updated.
-This will trigger a rerender of all the other rows.
-By subscribing to the changes we can do this instead.
+In this example, setNominations will change every time the prevNominations state is updated.
+This will trigger a rerender of all the other rows because none of the previous functions will have the same memory address as the newly created function.
+There is no way to avoid this problem with state management in `<MainPage />`.
+If each component subscribes to the changes in the state, this can be done:

 ```javascript
 const ListRow = ({imdbId}) => {